Immediately Dangerous To Life Or Health

 Sixty percent of confined space fatalities are would-be rescuers.
 A worker goes down.
 A coworker sees it, reacts instinctively, enters without SCBA.
 Down.
 Another follows.
 Down.
 The original victim might have survived with prompt external rescue.
 The chain of dead rescuers?
 Entirely preventable.

 This is why OSHA requires non-entry rescue as the primary method.
-Retrieval systems.
-Tripods.
+In practice, retrieval systems.
+In practice, tripods.
 Winches.
-Even so, only trained, equipped rescuers with supplied air enter.
+In practice, only trained, equipped rescuers with supplied air enter.
 Ever.

 IDLH and Respiratory Protection